 Every year, on behalf of the Part D Benefit Sponsors it serves, Prime requires any staff providing Medicare Part D services to receive qualified Fraud, Waste and Abuse (FWA) and General Compliance training upon hire and annually thereafter.
-Prime also tracks completion of this training by all Pharmacies in Prime's Networks.
-Pharmacies can submit a single attestation to NCPDP (as part of your pharmacy profile), which will be submitted to Prime.
+Prime also tracks completion of this training by all participating Pharmacies.
+Pharmacies can submit a single attestation to NCPDP (as part of your Pharmacy profile), which will be submitted to Prime.
 When a Pharmacy indicates that offshore services are provided in their FWA and General Compliance training attestations, the Pharmacy must complete an additional offshore questionnaire regarding the offshore services vendor.